This Day In Writing History

 Although Bodley wouldn't live to see it - he died in 1613 - the Bodleian Library would ultimately become the United Kingdom's second largest library.

 Today, the Bodleian Library boasts an incredible collection of over 11 million items, including books, periodicals, maps, sound and music recordings, drawings and prints, and rare handwritten manuscripts such as Shakespeare's First Folios.

 Sir Thomas Bodley would have been angered by the Bodleian Library's Shakespeare holdings; he had originally banned play scripts from his library as "very unworthy matters."
 This and other policies would change over time.

 One of the biggest changes in library policy occurred recently, as patrons are now allowed to photocopy or digitally scan library materials.

 The library itself, working with the Oxford Digital Library, had already archived most of its pre-1801 holdings on microfilm and continues to digitize its collection.

 The fantastic architecture of the Bodleian Library complex has made it an ideal location for filming.
-Most recently, it served as the set for the library at the Hogwarts School of Witchcraft and Wizardry in the first two Harry Potter films.
+It served as the set for the library at the Hogwarts School of Witchcraft and Wizardry in the first two Harry Potter films.

 Sir Thomas Bodley would have been horrified.
 He was an extremely devout Christian and banned all occult books and manuscripts from his library.
-Humphrey, the Duke of Gloucester, the co-founder of Oxford's first library, wouldn't have been thrilled, either.
+Humphrey, Duke of Gloucester and the co-founder of Oxford's first library, wouldn't have been thrilled, either.